 The new authorization rules became effective January 1, 2018.
-DaisyBill hosted a free, comprehensive webinar on automatic authorization and fast-track UR on February 6.
+DaisyBill will host a free, comprehensive webinar on automatic authorization and fast-track UR on February 6.

 No Financial Incentives for UR Decisions